dwjohnston/blacksheepcode/src/agnostic_state_managment_in_react.md

 In the real world there's a good chance that you're using a tool like Redux, React-Query or Apollo to do your state management.

 A big advantage of putting your state logic into hooks like this, is that you hide the details of your state management solution from your react components.
-Your react components don't need to know which state management solution you're using, and if you decide to change, you only need to make the changes the hook.
+Your react components don't need to know which state management solution you're using, and if you decide to change, you only need to make changes to the hook.

 **Stateful parent component**